gscbravo/inf/README.md

 Then you can create an admin account by going to `/login`.
 You can use this to delete comments.
 Be sure to change app.config['SECRET_KEY'] in `src/app.py` to something more secure.
 You can login at `/login`.
-You can create moderator accounts with `src/admin.py`.
+You can create moderator accounts through the admin panel or through the `src/admin.py` file.

 ```
 python3 admin.py add